 Planter drainage holes

-I always thought moisture readers were useless but saw one at a yard sale for $1 so I bought it.
-Of course I had to poke it into different planters and spots everywhere in my garden!
+I always thought moisture readers were useless, but I saw one at a yard sale for $1, so I bought it.
+Of course, I had to poke it into different planters and spots everywhere in my garden!
 I found some interesting things.
 One side of my windowbox was always wet and the other dry - due to it not sitting totally straight.
 That solved the mystery as to why some of my plants weren't doing well in that windowbox!
 Also, I found I was overwatering some containers.
 They seemed dry but once the probe was at 2-3 inches deep, the soil would be moist or even wet!
 I don't use it all the time, but I do like having it help me understand the watering needs of my garden.
 It's been especially helpful with my raised beds.
 Just because the soil looks dry, that doesn't mean the plants need to be watered!

 Use a moisture reader